GabrielMarqueseSouza/BatBet/README.md

 <h3>Authentication</h3>

-<a href="https://duendesoftware.com/products/identityserver">🔐 IdentityServer - flexible and standards-compliant OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
+<a href="https://duendesoftware.com/products/identityserver" title="Go to duendesoftware.com">🔐 IdentityServer</a> - flexible and standards-compliant OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

 </div>